COVID-19 Movement Control – Day 72

 - Leave to simmer on medium heat for 3 minutes.
 Then set aside.

-- Cook rice in a rice cooker with 2 1/2 cups of water.
-When the rice is just cooked (grains are fluffy, about 20 minutes), add in the chicken mixture.
+- When the rice is just cooked (grains are fluffy, about 20 minutes), add in the chicken mixture.

 - Stir, then cover the lid of and leave to cook for another 10 minutes.